GenerateNU/nightlife/README.md

 1. In the base of the repo: run `nix develop --impure`
 2. Launch Docker Desktop
 3. In the base of the repo: run `make db-run`
-4. Then, open a new tab to run commands in: run `make backend-run` or
+4. Then, open a new tab to run commands in: run `make backend-dep` then `make backend-run`
    - You can now view swagger: http://localhost:8080/swagger/index.html
 5. Next, in a new tab run `make ngrok-run`
 6. Finally, open one last new tab: run `make frontend-run`